 In an attempt to ethnically cleanse the Muslim territory over which it wanted to exercise political and theological control, ISIS undertook a campaign to eliminate the Yazidis “mushriqin”, or devil worshipers.

-In what was later qualified as a genocide, ISIS fighters killed at least 5,000 Yazidis, kidnapped more than 6,000 women and girls, forcing them into sexual trafficking and slavery, forcing 400,000, or more two thirds of the community, to flee.
+In what was later qualified as a genocide, ISIS fighters killed, kidnapped and forced into sexual trafficking and slavery thousands of Yazidis, and forcing hundreds of thousands more to flee.
 Another 2,800 children and women are still missing today.

 As often is the case in conflicts around the world, ISIS used sexual violence as a weapon of war.
 ISIS’s fatwas, issued in the Da’esh magazine Dabiq, urged militants to kidnap, enslave, traffic, and rape Yazidi women to destroy their community from within.

 Local NGO Yazda was founded in the wake of the genocide to protect and support the female survivors who risked their lives to escape captivity.
 It created the Yazidi Survivors’ Network to encourage survivors to speak out about their experiences, express their needs and fight for international accountability.

 To help Yazda collect evidence effectively and promote the survivors’ access to justice, Justice Rapid Response provided it 19 times since 2017 with experts specialized in a variety of key areas – from interviewing survivors of sexual and gender-based violence, to forensics, data management, child rights, and international human rights law.